William John Fournier - The Martha's Vineyard Times

 Born on Feb.
-28, 2021 and raised in Oak Bluffs, he was an 18th generation islander.
-Wise beyond his years, Billy was one brave little boy with an infectious smile and witty sense of humor.
-At just two years old, he was diagnosed with a rare liver cancer.
-For just over one year, he courageously endured hospital visits and medical treatments with his family and “Team Billy” by his side.
-It was his sweet kindness and quick-witted humor that won over everyone that he encountered including the medical staff at Boston Children’s Hospital, the Jimmy Fund Clinic at Dana-Farber Cancer Institute, and numerous health care providers on Martha’s Vineyard.
+28, 2021, and raised in Oak Bluffs, he was an 18th generation Islander.
+Wise beyond his years, Billy was one brave little boy, with an infectious smile and witty sense of humor.
+At just 2 years old, he was diagnosed with a rare liver cancer.
+For just over a year, he courageously endured hospital visits and medical treatments with his family and “Team Billy” by his side.
+It was his sweet kindness and quick-witted humor that won over everyone that he encountered, including the medical staff at Boston Children’s Hospital, the Jimmy Fund Clinic at Dana-Farber Cancer Institute, and numerous healthcare providers on Martha’s Vineyard.

 Billy and his brother, Freeman, loved building forts and fishing with Daddy.
 Billy loved machines, especially his “mini ex,” and he could name all machines.
 He would introduce himself as William John Deere Fournier.
 He had fun with wrestling toys, superheroes, and villains, and his ride-on John Deere tractor.